Microsoft Flight Simulator Accessibility Report

 Flight Simulator also allows players to search for faunas in the game, either by searching "fauna" on the World Map, or selecting "Fauna Markers" when in mid-air.
 In addition, there is a feature of entering a geographic coordinate to find a location.

-Microsoft Flight Simulator has 3 accessibility features for Difficulty which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We've documented 2 accessibility features for Difficulty in Microsoft Flight Simulator which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.

 Customise Difficulty: Customise different aspects of the game to create a challenge of an appropriate level.
 Adjusting elements individually enables you to tailor gameplay to suit your needs and style of play.